Inside this article

 If your customers prefer to receive their order at their home or workplace, you can work with shipping companies that offer flexible delivery options —such as evening and weekend deliveries.

 Your buyers will be able to change the time or day of delivery at their convenience to minimize the number of shipping issues related to an absent recipient.

 5. Courier reliability: Courier network

 Working with different national and international couriers allows you to offer more delivery options to your customers.

 To do so, create a courier network with the best couriers in the UK.
 Royal Mail, Parcelforce Worldwide, DPD, Hermes, and DHL are just some of your options.

 If your online business is dealing with a larger amount of orders, it will be easier to track the status and location of the parcel with a post-checkout platform like Outvio.
 Outvio centralizes all your orders and enables you to process, ship, track, and manage returns in a single interface.

 Additionally, you can improve customer communication and obtain metrics about your business such as email open rate, returned items (and recurring reasons for returns), successful items, and courier reliability, among other useful information for online stores.

 Last mile is a delicate process full of obstacles.
-Solving possible problems and safeguarding the satisfaction of your customers, while reducing your logistics costs, is the key to achieving optimized last-mile deliveries.
+Solving the last-mile problem and safeguarding the satisfaction of your customers, while reducing your logistics costs, is the key to achieving successful last-mile deliveries.